openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 You can also select the XSL file used to render the HTML from the file.
 Unless explicitly instructed otherwise, this will be the Janeway default (1.4.3).
 In that case, the editors will communicate this as part of the typesetting task or agreement.

 ### Finishing up
 Once you finish the typesetting (or correction) task, you can leave a note for the editor, click the button to complete the task and send it to the editor for review.
-Please note that you cannot return to this page once you complete the task.
+Note that you cannot return to this page once you complete the task.

 > [!NOTE]
 > If you attempt to complete the typesetting task with potential issues remaining (e.g. missing image files, typeset files that have not been corrected), Janeway will warn you about this.